NetApp/harvest/docs/architecture/rest-strategy.md

 ## Harvest API Transition

-By default, Harvest will use ZAPIs up until ONTAP version `9.12.1`.
+By default, Harvest will use ZAPIs until ONTAP version `9.12.1`.
 Beginning with ONTAP `9.12.1` and after, Harvest will default to REST.

 Harvest includes a full set of REST templates that export identical metrics as the included ZAPI templates.